openmhealth/omh-dsu-ri/README.md

     * `implicit`, documented in the [Implicit](http://tools.ietf.org/html/rfc6749#section-1.3.2) section
     * `password`, documented in the [Resource Owner Password Credentials](http://tools.ietf.org/html/rfc6749#section-1.3.3) section of the OAuth 2.0 spec
     * `refresh_token`, documented in the [Refresh Token](http://tools.ietf.org/html/rfc6749#section-1.5) section
-    * N.B. the `client_credentials` grant type in the [Client Credentials](http://tools.ietf.org/html/rfc6749#section-1.3.4) not yet supported but slated to be
+    * N.B. the `client_credentials` grant type in the [Client Credentials](http://tools.ietf.org/html/rfc6749#section-1.3.4) section is not yet supported, but slated to be
 * the Spring Security authorities (column `authorities`) the token bearer has, in our case `ROLE_CLIENT`

 To create a client,